 Change Data Capture Tools

-Here are a few popular open-source Change Data Capture tools that you can consider for your workforce:
+Here are a few popular CDC tools that you can consider for your workforce:

-• Debezium: Debezium is an open-source CDC platform that’s built on top of Apache Kafka.
-It has connectors to pull a change stream from the databases like MySQL, PostgreSQL, and MongoDB, and send that to Kafka.
-Kafka Connect is used for change propagation and detection here.
-You can either use Debezium as a standalone server or you can embed it into your application code as a library.
+• Debezium: Debezium is an open-source CDC (Change Data Capture) platform built on top of Apache Kafka.
+It has connectors to pull a change stream from databases like MySQL, PostgreSQL, and MongoDB and send it to Kafka.
+Kafka Connect is used for change propagation and detection in this scenario.
+You can either use Debezium as a standalone server or embed it into your application code as a library.

 Change Data Capture Best Practices